DevOnWheels/DevOnWheels/README.md

 personal coaches and an international martial arts association.

-I'm also dipping my toe into Arduino programming to develop a pet project of mine, a wheelie detector for my wheelchair 😜😂 If the fun part works, I'll develop some serious applications for it as well.
+I'm also dipping my toe into Arduino programming to develop a pet project of mine, a wheelie detector for my wheelchair.
+If the fun part works, I'll develop some serious applications for it as well.

 For my work I'm using: